The Ultimate Guide on How to Propagate Tradescantia Zebrina

 No, Tradescantia zebrina can’t survive in water indefinitely.
 While they can be grown in water for a few months to develop roots, it’s not advisable to keep them in water long-term.

 Tradescantia Zebrina is an easy-to-care-for houseplant.
-However, if there is not enough light, this plant may become branchy or stalky and require aggressive pruning.
+However, if there is insufficient light, this plant may become branchy or stalky and require aggressive pruning.